JamsRepos/Embify/README.md

-# Discord URL Embedder
+# Embify

-Discord URL Embedder is a Discord bot that intercepts messages containing URLs from social media sites and replies with an embed supported alternative.
+Embify is a Discord bot that intercepts messages containing URLs from social media sites and replies with an embed supported alternative.

 ## Features